flowdev/present-gdg-golang-berlin/PITCHME.md

 ## Second Talk

+- Go @ hosting company |
+- Parsing Go in Go, for Fun and Profit |
 - Making Code Write Itself: How To Build Code Generation Tools in Go |
-- Go away: HTTP load shedding |
 - From ORM to LEFT OUTER JOIN - how we grew with Go |
 - Grand Treatise of Modern Instrumentation and Orchestration - the extended version |
-- Go @ hosting company |
 - Or fishbowl session |

 ---?image=assets/chating-gophers.jpeg&size=contain
 Note:
-End: Make some good friends.
+End: Make some friends.

 ---?image=assets/beer-gophers.jpeg&size=contain
 ---?image=assets/pizza-gophers.jpeg&size=contain